z-adeniji/snow/README.md

-# Snow - A Tauri UI for DeepSeek with Ollama
+# Snow - A Tauri Powered UI for DeepSeek with Ollama

-**Snow** is a lightweight desktop application built with Tauri that provides a user-friendly interface for interacting with DeepSeek when running locally using Ollama.
+**Snow** is a lightweight desktop application built with Tauri, Sveltekit & DaisyUI that provides a user-friendly interface for interacting with DeepSeek when running locally using Ollama.

 ---